• Skip to primary navigation

 • 1 cup chicken stock add more as needed to thin your sauce

-• ¼ cup vermouth for added flavor
+• 1 tablespoon vermouth optional for added flavor

 • 25 oz frozen or fresh cheese ravioli